 It is imperative that an assessment covers all developmental domains in order to best facilitate planning for appropriate interventions…

-Assessments are needed to determine if a child is gifted and meets criteria for admission to a school’s gifted program.
-Our clinicians go above and beyond and highlight the child’s strengths not only in their smarts, but also in the areas of creativity, motivation, leadership, athletics, and learning.
-We also make recommendations for gifted programs and other relevant academic goals, academic modifications and remediation…
+Assessments are needed to determine giftedness and if kids meet criteria for admission to a school’s gifted program.
+Our team goes above and beyond normal gifted assessments by highlighting now only how smart a child is, but also strengths in other areas including creativity, motivation, leadership, athletics, and learning.
+We also provide specific recommendations for academic goals, academic modifications and remediation…

 At Koru Family Psychology, we are committed to supporting students and their families to maximize their personal growth and their potential to shine socially, emotionally, and academically.
 In maintaining our high standards of client centered care, we are pleased to offer families in financial need bursaries and scholarships to help offset the costs of assessments.
 This program is by referral only…